sw00/billwarrior/README.md

   isn't configured to map to a category in `billwarrior.ini`.
 So make sure you give `timew` the appropriate filters.

-TODO
+TODO/Issues
 -----

+- [ ] Automated build (GH Actions).

-[ ] Make line items' LaTeX output configurable.
+- [ ] Make line items' LaTeX output configurable.

-[ ] Smarter `setup.py install` to detect Timewarrior extensions path and install itself.
+- [ ] Smarter `setup.py install` to detect Timewarrior extensions path and install itself.

-[ ] Upload/distribute to the cheese shop and support installation via `pip install`
+- [ ] Upload/distribute to the cheese shop and support installation via `pip install`